ASproson/react-graphql-apollo/README.md

 # React GraphQL Apollo

-Demo project for connecting a Node/GraphQL backend to a React frontend using GrapQL-Apollo
+Demo project for connecting a Node/GraphQL backend to a React frontend using GraphQL-Apollo

 ## Installation